SPECIAL REGULATIONS FOR THE HONOUR SCHOOL OF HUMAN SCIENCES

 In the dissertation the candidate will be required to focus on material from within the Honour School, and must show knowledge of more than one of the basic approaches to the study of Human Sciences.
 The subject may, but need not, overlap any subject on which the candidate offers papers.
 Candidates are warned that they should avoid repetition in papers of material used in their dissertation and that substantial repetition may be penalised.

-Every candidate shall deliver for approval to the Chairman of the Human Sciences Teaching Committee c/o the Examination Schools the title he or she proposes together with:
+Every candidate shall deliver for approval to the Chair of the Human Sciences Teaching Committee c/o the Academic Administrator, Institute of Human Sciences, The Pauling Centre, 58a Banbury Road, the title he or she proposes together with:

 - (i) an explanation of the subject in about 100 words explicitly mentioning the two or more basic approaches to the study of Human Sciences that will be incorporated in the dissertation.